 You want to accomplish more of your professional and personal goals each day.
 So, you will also need skills to manage yourself.

 Self-management skills are essential skills not only for managers but for everyone.
-These common management skills will help you to lead yourself in your everyday management tasks.
-Great managers and leaders know how to manage their time and energy effectively.
-One of the most important self-management skills is time management and adaptability skills.
+These skills will help you to lead yourself in your everyday management tasks.
+Great managers and leaders know how to manage their time and their energy effectively.
+One of the most important self-management skills are time management and adaptability.

 “appreciated the opportunity cost of their own time, and they were continually aware of their ever-present obligations—mail to be answered, callers to attend to, and so on.
 It seems that a manager is always plagued by the possibilities of what might be done and what must be done.”